Pet Circle

 Snuffle mats designed for dogs and cats are also a great way of getting birds to forage and look for their food.

 Food puzzle toys are fantastic for parrots as they have excellent problem solving skills!
 We stock some excellent parrot-specific toys, and several food puzzle toys designed for dogs are suitable for parrots too.
-Getting 3-4 different toys allows you to use them in rotation - you’ll be surprised at how quickly your parrot figures them out!
+Getting 3-4 different toys allows you to use them in rotation.
+You might be surprised at how quickly your parrot figures them out - a testiment to their amazing intelligence!

 Finally, natural foliage acts as a beautiful enrichment item, and fresh fruit and vegetables can be hidden amongst the leaves.
 Do ensure that natural branches and leaves are hosed off and thoroughly sun-dried before using.